Annual revenue in billions USD

 Loading revenue data...

 SMCI demonstrates industry-leading innovation through its Data Center Building Block Solutions (DCBBS) and liquid cooling technologies.
-These innovations enable customers to save up to 40% power, reduce data center footprint by 60%, and decrease water consumption by 40%, leading to 20% lower TCO.
-The company's ability to quickly adapt to new technologies, such as Nvidia's Blackwell architecture, positions it well to capture future market opportunities.
+These innovations enable customers to save power, reduce data center footprint, and lower total cost of ownership.
+The company's ability to offer customized solutions with scaled manufacturing positions it well in the competitive AI infrastructure market.

 Super Micro Computer, Inc., together with its subsidiaries, develops and sells high performance server and storage solutions based on modular and open architecture in the United States, Europe, Asia, and internationally.
 It offers various IT solutions, including complete servers, storage systems, modular blade servers, blades, workstations, full-rack scale solutions, networking devices, server sub-systems, and server management and security software.
 The company also provides application-optimiz...